 A key challenge to implementing new technologies and methodologies on the factory floor continues to be a lack of resources or staff, along with a lack of understanding everyday use of these new technologies by current staff.
 This is the impact of the skills gap: the challenge faced by a majority of manufacturers to replace retiring workers with individuals who have technical adaptability and a skill set required for complex manufacturing processes of the future.
 This is why it is vital that we take action now to grow the next generation of industrial workers.

-- Many of our skilled manufacturing workers are retiring, and the numbers of workers necessary to fill the empty positions have not kept up: the United States is short 500,000 manufacturing workers of what we need today, according to Industry Week.
+- Many of our skilled manufacturing workers are retiring, and the numbers of workers necessary to fill the empty positions have not kept up: the United States is short 500,000 manufacturing workers of what we need today, according to a recent study by Deloitte.

-- A 2018 survey published by the Manufacturing Institute says that 3.5 million manufacturing jobs will need to be filled in the next decade — and 2 million of those jobs will go unfilled.
+- A 2021 survey published by the Manufacturing Institute says that 2.1 million manufacturing jobs will go unfilled by 2030 due to the skills gap.

 What is the driving force behind the widening of the skills gap and manufacturing’s struggle to replace retiring, skilled workers?
 It’s often the attitudes and perceptions the next generation has about the state of manufacturing today — along with their parents, educators and others that influence them:

-- A survey by Fabricators & Manufacturers Association, International showed a majority of teens—52%—have little or no interest in manufacturing — because they plan to seek a “professional” career.
+- A survey by Fabricators & Manufacturers Association, International showed a majority of teens have little or no interest in manufacturing — because they plan to seek a “professional” career.

-- A recent Deloitte study said millennials ranked the manufacturing industry as their last preferred career.
+- A recent Deloitte study said millennials ranked the manufacturing industry as their least preferred career.

 - The same associations said less than 5 in 10 Americans believe that manufacturing jobs are interesting, rewarding, clean, safe, stable, or secure.

 The positive reality.